brooklynrail/brooklynrail-platform/content/events/2020/12/to-jonas-with-love-a-conversation-with-chuck-smith-benn-northover-and-friends.md

 ---
-title: "To Jonas With Love: A Conversation with Chuck Smith, Benn Northover, and Friends"
+title: "To Jonas with Love: A Conversation with Chuck Smith, Benn Northover, and Friends"
-summary: Mike Figgis, Raha Raissnia, Lee Ranaldo, Leah Singer.
-Chuck Smith and Benn Northover.
+summary: David Belisle, Mike Figgis, Raha Raissnia, Lee Ranaldo, and Leah Singer will join Chuck Smith and Benn Northover to discuss the recent exhibition "To Jonas with Love."
 people:
   - person: david-belisle
     event_bio: David Belisle is a self-taught analog photographer who got his start